 Several users have noted that their iPhones do not turn on when trying to start the device.
 We often see this particular issue in models iPhone4S, iPhone 5, and some iPhone 6 models.

 In an attempt to fix the problem, users have tried to leave the device on charge over night but it still does not resolve the issue.
-Some of the symptoms associated with this problem are:

 - iPhone only works when connected to a wall power outlet directly

-- iPhone only shows a black screen
+- Shows a black screen

-- iPhone responds to pressing the Home/sleep button with Apple Logo but turns off immediately
+- iPhone responds to pressing the Home/Sleep button with Apple Logo but turns off immediately

 - “Connect to iTunes” message shows up and then nothing happens